 Note: long term or ongoing projects are required to submit a completion form at the end of each five-year period and renewed by submitting a new application.

 The National Health and Medical Research Council Act 1992 requires that all research "involving or impacting on humans" conforms to the National Statement on Ethical Conduct in Human Research (External link)

 Research must also comply with the Australian Code for the Responsible Conduct of Research (External link) which replaced the joint Health and Medical Research Council (NHMRC) and Australian Vice Chancellors' Committee (AVCC) Statement and Guidelines on Research Practice (1997).

 Making a complaint

-Any complaint about the JHREC's review of an application can be forwarded to the Director, Information Integrity and Access within the Department of Justice and Regulation by post:
+Any complaint about the JHREC’s review of an application can be forwarded to the Assistant Director, Governance and Support within the Department of Justice and Community Safety:

 Melbourne VIC 3000

 The nature of the complaint should be clearly outlined, and any additional information supporting the complaint should also be provided.
-The Director of Information Integrity and Access will provide advice to the complainant on any action to be taken.
+The Assistant Director, Governance and Support will provide advice to the complainant on any action to be taken.